Updated February 2019

 Here are our favorites, in no particular order.
 All of these shoes have a sturdy sole, so they can be worn outside.

 Note that Robeez and other soft soled shoes are cute and wonderful for indoor use, but won’t hold up in the elements.

 1. See Kai Run

 After a Seattle mom couldn’t find the best first shoe for her son, Kai, she decided to design stylish, well-made kids’ shoes that support healthy feet.
 Hip, adorable, and kudos for colors outside of the primary spectrum of Crayola.
 Sometimes I wish they came in my size.

 Or see the complete collection at SeeKaiRun.com.

 Pediped was founded by a mom in 2005 who set out to make a shoe that was the “next best thing to bare feet.”
 Pediped now has over 120 styles of fabulous shoes, including super warm winter booties.
-Pediped is another mom-favorite.
+Pediped is another mom-favorite for new walkers.